Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 that comprise the core toolkit -- about 3000 LOC.
 2. Code for an IDE for producing a Modal GUI app.
 This is about 6000 LOC.
-The IDE will be fully functional in our next release which is Oct 06 As you would expect, the IDE itslef is a Modal app and uses the toolkit.
+The IDE will be fully functional in our next release which is Oct 06.
+As you would expect, the IDE itself is a Modal app and uses the toolkit.
 It does not use the mouse, all input controls are through the keyboard.

 Screenshot of the ModalWX source code navigation app navigating ModalWX.cpp.